Textualize/textual/docs/guide/layout.md

 If you don't specify enough values in a `grid-columns` or `grid-rows` declaration, the values you _have_ provided will be "repeated".
 For example, if your grid has four columns (`grid-size: 4;`), then `grid-columns: 2 4;` is equivalent to `grid-columns: 2 4 2 4;`.
-If the grid instead had three columns, then `grid-columns: 2 4;` is equivalent to `grid-columns: 2 4 2;`.
+If the grid instead had three columns, then `grid-columns: 2 4;` would be equivalent to `grid-columns: 2 4 2;`.

 ### Cell spans